-Once you know what customer and prospect data you want to collect, gather your email lists, business cards, social media, websites, and other sources it so they are ready for migration into Airtable.
-Although you don’t have to compile this data into a spreadsheet, it will be significantly easier to import your data to Airtable in step three as opposed to manually entering each record.
+Once you know what customer and prospect data you want to collect, gather your email lists, contacts, social media, websites, and other sources so they are ready for migration into Airtable.
+Although you don’t have to compile this data into a spreadsheet, it will be significantly easier to import your data to Airtable in step three instead of manually entering each record.

 3. Define Your Sales Process

 Within any CRM software platform, the features for managing sales opportunities include monitoring where leads, prospects, and deals are in the sales process.
-The same goes for using Airtable as a CRM, so before setting it up, first determine what the sales process looks like for your business.
+The same goes for using Airtable as a CRM, so determine what the sales process looks like for your business before setting it up.

-Your sales pipeline stages may vary depending on how your leads are acquired, your industry, your company culture, and what your organization’s operational flow looks like from warm lead to closed deal.
+Your sales pipeline stages may vary depending on how your leads are acquired, your industry, and your organization’s operational flow from warm lead to a closed deal.
 Below are some examples of stages in a sales process to consider:

-As previously mentioned, you can use a premade Airtable CRM template that already has predetermined sales stages—however, the template’s sales stages are somewhat generic.
-If your business has a unique sales process that requires distinctive stages, we recommend either customizing the premade templates or starting from scratch.
+As previously mentioned, you can use a premade Airtable CRM template with predetermined sales stages—however, the template’s sales stages are somewhat generic.
+If your business has a unique sales process requiring distinct stages, we recommend customizing the premade templates or starting from scratch.

 4. Set Up the CRM Workspace

-Once you’ve established your process and gathered your data, it’s time to enter them into the system and set Airtable up as a CRM.
-Regardless of whether you are doing mass data importing or manual entry to get CRM information in Airtable, you first need to create a “workspace.”
+Once you’ve established your process and gathered your data, it’s time to enter it into the system and set up Airtable as your CRM.
+Whether doing mass data importing or manual entry to get CRM information in Airtable, you first need to create a “workspace.”

 An Airtable workspace is a collection of databases that stores your information so you can view it in a central place.
-On the homepage, click the “create a workspace” option to begin.
-Then you have the option to name the workspace and select how you want to create databases, which in Airtable are called “bases.”
+Click the “create a workspace” option on the homepage.
+Then you can name the workspace and select how you want to create databases, which in Airtable are called “bases.”

-Bases contain all the information needed for a project, workflow, business process, or in this case, CRM software.
-A base can be accessed by clicking an icon on the workspace—it’s where you input and view information.
+Bases contain all the information needed for a project, workflow, business process, or in this case, a CRM platform.
+A base can be accessed by clicking an icon on the workspace where you input and view information.
 If you choose “Start with templates,” the base will already contain the data field categories.
-Otherwise, you need to either create a base from scratch or import a table as a CSV, Microsoft Excel, or Google Sheet file.
+Otherwise, you need to create a base from scratch or import a table as a CSV, Microsoft Excel, or Google Sheet file.